To the den, the farmers couldn't pass.

 Dream Team?
 Companies abound for book self-publishing.
 They serve in the production of e-books, board books, audio books, paperback and hardcover print books.
 Independent upstarts outnumber traditional houses.

 Blue Yonder?
 Do-it-yourself book design templates may be free of charge.
-Printers get paid for quantities of books and other items and services ordered in this Volume Business.
+Printers get paid for quantities of books and other items or services ordered in this Volume Business.
 Color runs cost more than those in black and white.

 Happy Daze?
 Publishing applications make it easy to format finished work.
 The only specification is sizing in printable or Web-ready units.
 Books for English-speaking markets may be produced in foreign countries.